ci-box/buildroot-ci-loop-demo/README.md

 #### 6. Continue...

-If you push another change to the buildroot, repository, jenkins will trigger an other build, testing, report...
+If you push another change to the buildroot repository, jenkins will trigger an other build, testing, report...
 You can compare builds from the squad interfaces.
 Your CI loop is operational.